 If you have strep throat, your doctor will give you a prescription to take antibiotics for 10 days.
 These will probably be pills that you swallow.

-You will begin to feel better about 24 hours after treatment.
+You will begin to feel better about 24 hours after starting treatment.
 Even if you don't feel sick anymore, it's important to take the antibiotics for the full 10 days.
-If you don't finish all the antibiotics, you are at risk for developing rheumatic fever, which can lead to permanent heart damage.
+If you don't finish all the antibiotics, you're at risk for developing rheumatic fever, which can lead to permanent heart damage.

 Sometimes a doctor might choose to treat strep throat with one antibiotic shot, without prescribing any medicine for you to take at home.

-To prevent getting other people sick, it's important to stay home for at least 24 hours until the antibiotics have had a chance to work.
+To protect others from getting sick, it's important to stay home for at least 24 hours until the antibiotics have had a chance to work.
 Wash your forks, spoons, plates, and cups in hot, soapy water after you use them.
 Don't share food, drinks, napkins, handkerchiefs, or towels with other people.

 Drink lots of cool liquids, such as water or ginger ale, especially if you have a fever, since you'll feel worse if you become dehydrated.
 Stay away from orange juice, lemonade, and other acidic drinks because they can sting your throat.
 Frozen foods such as ice cream or popsicles can help to numb throat soreness.
 Warm liquids like soups, tea with honey, or hot chocolate also can be soothing.

-Ask your doctor before using throat drops or over-the-counter throat sprays because these may make a strep infection feel worse.
+Ask your doctor before using throat drops or over-the-counter throat sprays because these might make a strep infection feel worse.

 |Strep Test (Video) This video shows what it's like to get a strep test.|